K-theory and G-theory of derived algebraic stacks: Virtual fundamental classes

 should be an isomorphism.
 Note that if the base field has resolution of singularities then every cycle in $\CH^n(X)$ can be represented by the fundamental class of a projective lci map, so there is at least some quotient of $\on{Z}_{\der}^*(X)$ for which \eqref{eq:iboqn} is an isomorphism.
 Whenever this is true, it means the intersection product on $\CH^*(X)$ can be represented geometrically by derived fibred products.

 Admittedly $\on{A}^*_{\mrm{der}}$ looks more like a cobordism theory than a cycle theory.
 In fact two completely different recent approaches to algebraic cobordism both yield constructions closely resembling $\on{A}^*_{\mrm{der}}(X)$.
 In \cite{EHKSY3} the authors considered a variant where the generators are required to be \emph{finite} instead of projective.
 That theory gives a model for cobordism of \emph{smooth} schemes and unfortunately requires a Nisnevich localization procedure which renders the end result fairly intractible.
 On the other hand Annala has recently constructed good theories of algebraic cobordism and Chow cohomology of singular schemes in characteristic zero \cite{AnnalaChar0}.
-After further simplification and partial extension to general bases in \cite{AnnalaYokura,AnnalaComp}, the generators are similar to those of $\on{A}^*_{\mrm{der}}$ but a simple description of the relations needed to pass from cobordism to Chow does not yet seem to be known.
-Any relation with filtrations on K-theory has not been studied beyond the remarks above as far as I know and comparisons with the Levine--Weibel Chow groups \cite{LevineWeibel} also have yet to be investigated.
+After further simplification and partial extension to general bases in \cite{AnnalaYokura,AnnalaComp}, the generators are similar to those of $\on{A}^*_{\mrm{der}}$ and, according to a private communication from Annala, there is a simple set of relations one can impose on his ``precobordism'' such that \eqref{eq:0agu0p71} holds (under very mild hypotheses on $X$).
+Comparisons with the Levine--Weibel Chow groups \cite{LevineWeibel} have yet to be investigated.